Testing Magnetic Field Configurations in Spider Pulsar PSR J1723-2837 with IXPE: Data Analysis and Results

 The simulation has been carried out using the \texttt{ixpeobssim} simulation suit and is based on PAR and PER theoretical models described in Sec.~\ref{sec:theo}.
 We used the pulsar’s orbital ephemeris available in the literature ($\text{epoch} = 55667 \text{MJD}, \nu_0 = 1.9 \times 10^{-5}$~Hz), which are the same used for the data analysis (see Sec.~\ref{sec:methods}), and the observed power-law spectrum by \chandra~ with photon index of $\Gamma=-1.13$ and matching an energy flux of $1.29\times10^{-12}$ erg/cm$^2$/s measured in the Chandra energy band (0.3-10 keV).

 The \texttt{ixpeobssim} simulation tools allow us to simulate the IXPE FoV pointing to a region of interest (ROI) centered on the target.
 In our case we used the coordinates of PSR J1723 RA=17h23m23.19s and Dec=-28d37m57.49s.
 In addition to the polarized component, we add an unpolarized phase-independent component, with the same spectrum as the polarized dominant component.
-The contribution of this component is such to match but not overshoot the maximum observed flux at the peak of the pulse profile (as illustrated in Fig.~\ref{fig:unpolcomp}).
+The contribution of this component is such to match but not overshoot the maximum observed flux at the peak of the pulse profile (as illustrated in Fig.~\ref{fig:unpolcomp})\footnote{For scenarios in which the unpolarized emission is significantly higher than the baseline assumption ($\gtrsim\times$3), the expected polarization signal is correspondingly diluted, requiring substantially longer IXPE exposures to achieve a statistically significant detection.}.
 We included an instrumental background component in the ROI (through the class \texttt{xPowerLawInstrumentalBkg()}).
 These simulations with exposures are in order to generate enough statistics to confidently test our analysis pipeline.

 Focusing on the results for the second phase bin (with the highest statistics) we highlight two key findings.
 First, given the exposure of the IXPE observation presented in this work, a polarized signal consistent with the PER model (as shown in the top-left panel of Fig.~\ref{fig:sims_exp}) would be detectable.
 Second, if the exposure were doubled, i.e., by repeating the observation with the same duration, we would reach the sensitivity required to detect a polarization signal as predicted by the PAR model.
 It is important to note that our simulations also account for the presence of an unpolarized emission component, providing a more realistic representation of the expected signal.